zcadditions/ZCA-Bootstrap-Template-for-1.5.6-v2.0.0c/README.md

 * Tabbed Login Page.
 * Order Progress Bar on Checkout Pages.
 * Modals replace popup Windows (except shipping estimator).
-* Optional Additional Images Modal w/ Carousel (last minute addition, needs work).
+* Optional Additional Images Modal w/ Carousel.
 * Option to have all Listing Pages use a Columnar Layout (products_new, featured_products, products_all and index&cPath).
 * No (almost NO) Stylesheet.
 * Added Color Stylesheet.